 |Left to Right: Jonah Ruhter, Sarah Partlow Lefevre, Cora Bidet, Mike Chen, Sydnee Harris, Ethan Likness, Nate Graves, Michael Mares, Erik Ekstrom.|

 Professor Sarah Partlow Lefevre, Director of the Rupp Debate Society, agrees, “I’m so pleased that all of our debaters were strong team players.
 They focused on the process – not the product.
 That way, everyone learned a lot.
 As our most experienced debater, Mike made us all proud by placing in the top of his field.”

-All four speakers were members of the ISU Rupp Debate Team.
-The team is housed in the Department of Communication, Media, and Persuasion in the College of Arts and Letters at Idaho State University.
-For more information about the team, contact Head Coach Sarah Partlow Lefevre at firstname.lastname@example.org.
+The James M. and Sharon E. Rupp Debate Society, an AISU student organization, is sponsored by K-ISU and in housed in the Department of Communication, Media, and Persuasion in the College of Arts and Letters at Idaho State University.
+To learn more about the Rupp Debate Team, visit its blog at http://idahostatedebate.blogspot.com/ or find the team on facebook at http://tinyurl.com/ruppdebate.
+ISU students who have questions about the team, or are interested in joining, should contact Partlow Lefevre at email@example.com.